-TradeStops is an online portfolio tracking platform that brings you a variety of tools intended to help you monitor and improve the performance of your investments.
-It is a Stock Analysis Software that helps you decide what and when to buy and sell, as well as how much to invest.
+TradeStops is an online portfolio tracking platform and trading software that brings you a variety of tools intended to help you monitor and improve the performance of your investments.
+It is a portfolio analysis tool that helps you decide what and when to buy and sell, as well as how much to invest.

 Now let’s focus on what the platform isn’t.
 It isn’t a trading solution.
 It also isn’t your traditional stock finder.
 You can’t buy and sell through it.
 It helps you spot potentially-worthy investment opportunities.